Update channel settings with HTTP PUT

 (Required) Format for the HTTP response, specified as

-(Optional) Field X data, where X is the field ID.
+(Optional) Field X name, where X is the field ID.

 (Optional) Latitude in degrees.